hacs/integration/docs/install.md

 There should now be a `hacs-VERSION_NUMBER.zip` (like `hacs-0.2.0.zip`) file in your Download folder.

-You need to unzip this, before preceding.
+You need to unzip this, before proceeding.

 ## Step 5 - Move along